Power optimization on feature–rich devices

 In the instance I mentioned above, the ecosystem is well developed and optimized and it is a matter of porting the right schemes onto the existing devices.
 During the course of development, we came across an instance where the power consumption of an IP Camera for surveillance application had to be limited to a certain number.
 This involved power hungry ARM+DSP, FPGA and Video Encoder/Decoders.
 Given that the processor was not made for power optimized operation, we had to look at other areas to control and optimize power.
 The two main approaches adopted were 1) to choose the right chips with various modes (active, sleep, reset. etc) and 2) build intelligence into the electrical design to power on/off devices based on the use case of the product.

 Presently we are looking at selectively using peripherals within the processor and map them to use cases.
-Overall, we have achieved close to 90% power reduction.
-The interesting part of this exercise was to come up with mechanisms of power saving in a power hungry design.
+Overall, we have achieved close to 90% power reduction or power optimization.
+The interesting part of this exercise was to come up with mechanisms of power optimization and saving in a power hungry design.
 We generally are given leeway on power consumption when the customer needs high-end product features.
-In this case most interestingly, the power constrain was because of system design.
+In this case most interestingly, the power constraint was because of system design.
 The power budget constraint of the IP camera we were designing was determined by the efficiency of the cooling mechanism, power budget of the system etc. We realized that power budget constraint derives its motivation from various system design aspects and not only the battery life.
-It was a refreshing alternate perspective into power optimization!
+It was a refreshing alternate perspective into power optimization on feature–rich devices!

 *Published in EE Times India